 Washington is a liberal state with alcohol sold in grocery stores and cannabis stores open throughout the state.
 Minors will certainly see alcohol and marijuana around them in stores, maybe with friends or peers, and maybe with their family as well.
 However, the rules are that minors may not even be around places where people are showing the effects of drinking (i.e. getting tipsy or drunk).
 It pays to know the rules surrounding minors and substance use as consequences can be unpleasant to severe.

-In Washington, as in all 50 states, the age to legally purchase or drink alcohol is 21 years.
-Likewise, minors are not even allowed to possess alcohol.
+In Washington, as in most states, the age to legally purchase or drink alcohol is 21 years.
+Likewise, minors are not allowed to possess alcohol.
 If minors are caught drinking, in possession or buying alcohol, they can face penalties ranging from a large fine to jail time.

-The state tends to be very strict about minors with either substance, but also is strict to adults who help minors buy or who sell substances to minors.
+The state tends to be very strict about minors with either marijuana or alcohol, but also is strict to adults who help minors buy or who sell substances to minors.
 Often, the punishments for adults who sell to minors are even worse than minors caught with substances.